Our Most Important Work

-In Fall 2017, Susie Brubaker-Cole succeeded Greg Boardman as vice provost for Student Affairs.
+In fall 2017, Susie Brubaker-Cole succeeded Greg Boardman as vice provost for Student Affairs.
 Under Susie’s leadership, Student Affairs began the process of building upon Greg's successful “Future of Student Affairs” groundwork to develop priorities for the next three to five years.
 Called “Our Most Important Work,” this effort was designed to be highly interactive and action-based.
-Here are updates on some of our initiatives.

 Our Process and Statement of Work

 In developing the “Our Most Important Work” priorities, we heard from other Stanford community and educational leaders, including then Harry J. Elam, Jr., senior vice provost for education, Jane Shaw, then dean for religious life, Patricia Gumport, then vice provost for graduate education, and others.
 We also analyzed data from recent student surveys and demographic studies; worked with Stanford's Office of Institutional Research & Decision Support to understand that research; and reviewed recent student presentations on the most important issues facing the student community.
 We then intensively discussed and culled the ideas that surfaced.

 As we engaged in this process, we realized that our priority focus was on five key areas, which align with the mission statement we had developed in the “Future of Student Affairs.”

 Our Goal: Design experiences and systems to ensure that students have equitable access to opportunity.
 Engage students, faculty and staff in critical thinking and practice around identity, diversity and inclusiveness.

 Our Challenge: Students, particularly those from historically underserved populations and graduate students, indicate to us that they often do not experience equitable access to opportunities and that they encounter systems and attitudes that isolate, exclude and marginalize.